rlue/vim-getting-things-down/README.md

 |     ...
 ```

-Note how the collapsed “Food & Drink” and “Equipment” settings display a progress bar on the right.
+Note how the collapsed “Food & Drink” and “Equipment” lines display a progress bar on the right.
 This is automatically generated according to what portion of the tasks within the fold are marked DONE.
 Note also that the “HELP Hire a DJ” column does not display a status bar.
 Since there are no tasks inside of that fold, it reports the number of non-blank lines, instead.

 As you continue to collapse the folds, the progress bars readjust to reflect the overall progress of all tasks they contain: